vignesh-E-git/vignesh-E-git/README.md

 ## Hi there 👋

+### ABOUT ME
+I am <m>vignesh</m> , an eager cs student currently studying BE first year CSE(AIML) in chennai institute of technology.
+### MY ROLE
+I use github to learn how to collaborate with other programmers.I am looking for people to collaborate on a project.

 <!--
 **vignesh-E-git/vignesh-E-git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.